dalenguyen/firestore-import-export/README.md

 # Firestore Import Export
 A script that help to export and import in Cloud Firestore

-**Update: you can try the NPM package for [backup and restore from Firestore](https://github.com/dalenguyen/firestore-backup-restore) now.
+** This repo is not maintained.
+Please try the [backup and restore from Firestore](https://github.com/dalenguyen/firestore-backup-restore) package instead!

 # Requirements